mylonakis/Theory_Of_Computation/README.md

 # Theory_Of_Computation
-Coursework: A Source-to-Source Compiler using Flex and GNU Bison tools.
+A Source-to-Source Compiler using Flex and GNU Bison tools.